Huntrr/mp.txt/README.md

 Node.js based engine for text-based "graphical" multiplayer games in the browser.

 ## How to use
-**mp.txt** is more or less plug and play.
-If you've got node properly set up on your system, then you should be able to deploy by npm installing from the package.json and then running app.js.

-This goes with one simple caveat.
-You'll need a Mongo database in order to get it all working.
+**mp.txt** isn't quite plug and play.
+In order to get it working, you'll need a Redis server and a MongoDB.
+Redis is configured as just being on localhost:6379, MongoDB needs a bit of source modification to get working:

 To set that up, drop a database.js file in a config folder in the app's root directory, and populate it as follows:
 ```
 module.exports = {
   'url' : 'mongodb://<database-url>'
 };
 ```

+MongoDB is a MUST have for future world implementation (saving and all that).
+In theory, the Redis dependency COULD be removed, but it's in place right now to future proof our socket.io implementation; it makes clustering possible.